fflch/collapse_text_temporario/README.txt

 explanatory text title.

-You may also put a "style" attribute into the collapse tag (it should come before the "title" attribute, however.
+You may also put a "style" attribute into the collapse tag (it should come before the "title" attribute, however).
 This style is inserted as a class into the fieldset, allowing sites to have different fieldsets with different semantic meanings.